What is Descovy?

 Descovy side effects

-Get emergency medical help if you have signs of an allergic reaction to Descovy: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Descovy: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 sudden or unusual bone pain;